Consumer

 Source: Citizens Advice

 If you’ve got a problem with your car, for example a fault or a bad repair, the first step is to speak to the garage or dealership responsible.
-If you can’t get it sorted out with them directly, a trade association could help as long as the garage or dealership is a member.
+If you can’t get it sorted out with them directly, a trade association might be able to help, provided the garage or dealership is a member.

 Click here for more information.